orbeon/orbeon-forms-doc/XForms ~ Validation.md

     - `xf:validation/@constraint` (or deprecated  `xf:constraint`)
     - are checked *only* if the control's data type is valid

+*NOTE: The `xf:constraint` element, introduced with Orbeon Forms 4.3, is deprecated in Orbeon Forms 4.9 in favor of `xf:validation`.*

 ## Extensions

 ### Multiple constraints and alerts